What is the Healthy Living Campus project?

 Will an Environmental Impact Report (EIR) be conducted?

 Yes.
-BCHD will complete the City of Redondo Beach’s public EIR process.
+BCHD will complete a public EIR process.
 All findings and potential impacts will be publicly disclosed and discussed.
 The expected EIR start date is mid-2018 and should take about a year to complete.

 What will be done with any potential profits generated by the proposed RCFEs?